Kir-Antipov/smart-recipes/README.md

 ### `blocks_registered`

-Returns true if all of the specified blocks are registered.
+Returns true if all the specified blocks are registered.

 ```jsonc
 "conditions": {